mdrazen27/crm_for_publishers_backend/README.md

 ##Setup
 Copy contents from .env.example file into file named .env

-Create new database and put credentials into .env
+Create new database and put database credentials into .env

 Run commands in terminal